Hyperion-BT/helios-book/src/api/reference/constrdata.md

 One of the 5 Plutus-Core builtin data classes.
 Parent class is `UplcData`.

 Represents a tag index and a list of data fields.
-Each field is a `UplcData` child instance,
+Each field is a `UplcData` child instance.

 ## Constructor